MannyCooper/INTERSPEECH-2020-ComParE/README.md

 **Update**

-This paper has been accepted by INTERSPEECH 2020, you can get the full article at here 👇:
+This paper has been accepted by INTERSPEECH 2020, you can get the full paper here 👇:

 https://isca-speech.org/archive/Interspeech_2020/pdfs/2999.pdf